nafizjiwa/REACT-Redux/README.md

            }
          }
        }
-Reducer functions make immutable update to arguments by creating a copy and modifing that copy.</br>
+Reducer functions make immutable changes to state by creating a copy and modifing that copy.</br>
 Pure functions always have the same outputs given the same inputs.</br>
  `Redux manages and upates state with redux Actions`</br>
- `Actions in Redux are JS Objects`</br>
  'Actions describe an occuring event and provide info about what needs to be updated in state'</br>
  ### **Actions Syntax

      const actionIsAnObject = {
          type: 'actionTypeAsAString', //What are we doing -type of action
-         payload: 'addtional info about how to perform the action' // What are we doing it to }
+         payload: 'addtional info about how to perform the action' // How are we doing it }
  ### **Immutable Updates and Pure Functions
  #### Immutable - No changes to original argument